HEMLab/HiPIMS-CUDA/hipims_io/README.md

 import hipims_io as hp
 obj_in = hp.demo_input() # create an input object and show domain map
 ```
-An step-by-step tutorial to setup a HiPIMS input object with sample data:
+A step-by-step tutorial to setup a HiPIMS input object with sample data:

 ```